Alex-Hache/ctrlnnmod/README.md

 ## Geotorch backend
-Finally the parametrizations involving Positive (Semi-) Definite (PSD) matrices are built using the [geotorch](https://github.com/lezcano/geotorch) library.
+Finally, the parametrizations involving Positive (Semi-) Definite (PSD) matrices are built using the [geotorch](https://github.com/lezcano/geotorch) library.
 Since the right inverse methods now involve solving a LMI, cvxpy is now needed, an extended version is then included in this library.